In this epic post, we will take you through the 108 Gamification elements and mechanics you might need for your future gamification strategy.

 Most pay to play games use some form of dangling to entice you into purchasing virtual goods or benefits.
 As users get more involved in the game, they start to pay attention to the deals and offerings which you dangle in front of them.
 Many times these can be achieved through game play but the amount of time it would take to earn them would be fairly large.
 That generally tends to convince users to spend a couple of bucks on the item rather than spend 50 hours trying to unlock it

 Rightful heritage is a mechanic easily shown through examples, yet hard to explain.
-Effectively it’s when a system makes you feel like you’ve earned something (it is rightfully yours) but that you will lose it if you don’t perform the desired behaviour.
+Effectively it’s when a system makes you feel like you’ve earned something (it is rightfully yours) but you will lose it if you don’t perform the desired behaviour.

 Imagine an ecommerce store where you could progressively earn discounts by browsing through their goods or reading the reviews or rating clothes.
 Each meaningful group of actions you take being rewarded.
 You would feel like you are entitled to those discounts because after all you’ve earned them.
 Chances are you will also be more likely to want to redeem them instead of lose them or let them expire.